 I say main because technically there are 5 (Hybrid Log-Gamma, HDR10+, & Advanced HDR by Technicolor) but those haven’t gained enough traction to be fully commercialized since HDR is already new enough as is.

-But if you wanted to be really technical then you could say that the latter two formats are already offered since there are televisions like the Samsung Q6 and LG 55UJ6540 available; even though there is a severe lack of accompanying content as of right now.
+But if you wanted to be really technical then you could say that the latter two formats are already offered since there are televisions that support it — even though there is a severe lack of accompanying content as of right now.

 The 2 main ones used right now though are Dolby Vision and HDR10.
 So what’s the difference?
 Well I’ll tell you the technical difference, and then I’ll tell you what I found out.